minhyekimlee/Interpretable-Machine-Learning/README.md

 Our group has developed interpretable machine learning models as a part of our semester project in the Responsible Machine Learning class taught by Professor Hall during the Summer Semester in 2021.
 We have used Home Mortgage Disclosure Act historic mortgage reporting data to predict the probability of applicants being charged a higher rate for their mortgages.
 In order to address growing concerns on risks of black box machine learning models deployed to highly impactful social areas without much needed contemplation and precaution on adverse effects, we demonstrate available techniques to interpret and explain predictive models to prevent unjust discrimination, improve security and encourage ethical decisions.

 ### Basic Information
-* Person or organization developing model
-  * Group 5
-* Model date
-  * June 2021
+* Model date: June 2021
-* Model version
-  * Ver 1.0
-* Model type
+* Model version: 1.0
-  * EBM, MGBM, Ensenble
+* Model types: EBM, MGBM, Ensenble
 * Information about training algorithms, parameters, fairness constraints or other applied approaches, and features
 * Paper or other resource for more information
 * Citation details